hpieris/slate/source/index.md

 curl "https://hydra-development.herokuapp.com" -H "Authorization: meowmeowmeow"
 ```

-> Make sure to replace `meowmeowmeow` with your authorization token.
+> Make sure to replace `meowmeowmeow` with the user's authorization token.

 Hydra uses authorization tokens to allow access to the API.